The best of Coolangatta, including places to stay, where to eat, and things to do.

 - Rainbow Bay – a very scenic spot that is popular for its calmer waters.

 - Duranbah Beach – “D’bah” is popular for its surf conditions and plays host to several surf comps.
-It’s also a great beach for the family with large sandy area, and greenspace with BBQ’s.
+It’s also a great beach for the family with a large sandy area, and greenspace with BBQ’s.

 - Doppys Beach and Fingal Head Beach – Doppys is a cute little spot on the NSW side of the Tweed River which is near to Fingal Head Beach.
 Note these are only accessed by unsealed roads and are not patrolled excepting near to Fingal Holiday Park.